hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The tournament is nearing its conclusion (e.g. at Quarterfinals or above and it started on Round of 32).
 - Hosts are able to provide match and livestream schedules ahead of time.

-**Do not** submit a banner with requests.
+Submitting a banner with requests is not required.
 Hosts will be informed of which rounds they are authorised to create main-menu banners for should the request be approved.

 ##### Banner requirements